ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 #### Paired-end data as dataset pairs within Galaxy
 In Galaxy we can indicate that two datasets should be treated as forward and reverse data pairs in subsequent analysis steps.
 This section will show you how to create such dataset pairs.

-Create a new history and import the following datasets from the shared data library (`EMC Training - RNA-Seq DGE Analysis`) into your history:
+Create a new history and import the following datasets from the Shared Data library folder that corresponds to this practical (`EMC Training - RNA-Seq DGE Analysis`) into your history:

 ![](figures/qc_01.png)